 - Slice, serve and enjoy.

-- Leftover brownies can be stored in an airtight container at room temperature for 2 days or in the fridge for 4 days.
+- Leftover brownies can be stored in an airtight container in the fridge for 4 days.

 Notes